 This Phalaenopsis appendiculata specimen has grown and developed nicely inside this Orchidarium.
 This Phalaenopsis plant was introduced to this Orchidarium in April 2017, which at the time of writing was a year ago now.
 During the year, this Phalaenopsis appendiculata specimen has more than doubled in size, producing new leaves and new roots.
 This Phalaenopsis appendiculata specimen is a young plant, which has yet to flower.

 I sometimes rearrange my plants when I take a photograph of my Orchidarium as a whole so as to show more plants that might otherwise not been seen.
-This Phalaenopsis braceana specimen is positioned at a lower level, within this Orchidarium – other plants grow above this plant, they help to shade this orchid.
-This Phalaenopsis braceana specimen is a young plant, which has yet to flower.
+This Phalaenopsis taenialis specimen is positioned at a lower level, within this Orchidarium – other plants grow above this plant, they help to shade this orchid.
+This Phalaenopsis taenialis specimen is a young plant, which has yet to flower.

 This Phalaenopsis celebensis specimen was first introduced to this Orchidarium in September 2017, which as I write to you today, in April 2018, was just over six months ago now.
 I have been thrilled to see how well this Phalaenopsis celebensis specimen has grown and developed inside this Orchidarium.
 This orchid has produced new, rather beautifully mottled leaves and some delightful new roots.
 This Phalaenopsis celebensis specimen has grown considerably larger in size, but the plant has yet to flower.